careerbehaviorsengineering levelspromotion

 Core behaviors:

-• Working independently on features
+• Working independently on features from problem statement to shipped solution

-• Making reasonable decisions on ambiguous details
+• Making reasonable, defensible decisions on ambiguous details rather than escalating everything

-• Contributing to team improvements
+• Contributing to team improvements (proposing better processes, improving documentation, reducing friction for others)

-• Beginning to help others
+• Beginning to actively help others — answering questions, reviewing code, pairing on problems

 Senior Level